sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/assume-role-configuration.rst

 	]
    }

-.. note:: ecsTaskExecutionRole is attached with a policy to access ECS resources
+.. note:: **ecsTaskExecutionRole** is attached with a policy to access ECS resources.

 4. Now policy ''assume_role_bucket1'' needs to be attached to the ''EMR_EC2_DefaultRole'' role added for EMR resources, in order to access the above role while submitting the job on ''EMR Cluster or EMR Livy''.

-.. note:: Make sure to change arn value to exact value
+.. note:: Make sure to change ARN value to an exact value.